elastic/search-ui/packages/react-search-ui/README.md

 <a id="apicalls"></a>

-## Customizing API calls - additionalOptions
+### Customizing API calls - additionalOptions

 [back](#nav)

-Search UI is translates user actions into Search API calls.
-Those calls are initiated by Search UI when a user takes an action based on the current application state, and converted to API specific calls by connectors.
+As mentioned earlier, Search UI makes all of the API calls for your application.
+You can control what these API calls look like to some degree with [Configuration](#config) options like `search_fields`, `result_fields`, and `facets`.

 There are cases where certain operations that your specific API supports are not supported by Search UI.
-In this case, we provide a hook on connectors called `additionalOptions`.
+In this case, we provide a hook on our [Connectors](#connectors) called `additionalOptions`, so that you can still use them.

 For example, [App Search](https://www.elastic.co/cloud/app-search-service) supports a "grouping" feature, which Search UI does not support out of the box.
 However, we can work around that by using the `additionalOptions`